ministryofjustice/moj-frontend/docs/design-system-statuses.md

   </tbody>
 </table>

-Do not use building blocks with an ‘archived’ status.
-They're not being supported by the Design System team.

 ### ‘Official’ building blocks <span class="govuk-tag govuk-tag--green"  style="vertical-align:middle;" aria-hidden="true">Official</span>

 You can use ‘official’ building blocks in every product phase.
 They’re fully accessible, and will be supported and maintained in the long term.